JustinBeckwith/justinbeckwith.github.io/_posts/2013-01-30-building-scalable-realtime-services-with-node-js-socket-io-and-windows-azure.md

 published: true
 featuredImage: "/images/2013/01/waz-blog3.png"
 excerpt: >
-    <a href="http://wazstagram.azurewebsites.net/">Wazstagram</a> is a fun experiment with node.js on <a href="http://www.windowsazure.com/en-us/develop/nodejs/">Windows Azure</a> and the <a href="http://instagram.com/developer/realtime/">Instagram Realtime API</a>.
+    Wazstagram is a fun experiment with node.js on Windows Azure and the Instagram Realtime API.
 The project uses various services in Windows Azure to create a scalable window into Instagram traffic across multiple cities.
 The application is written in node.js, using cloud services in Windows Azure.
 A scalable set of backend nodes receive messages from the Instagram Realtime API.
-Those messages are sent to the front end nodes using <a href="http://msdn.microsoft.com/en-us/library/hh690929.aspx">Windows Azure Service Bus</a>.
-The front end nodes are running node.js with <a href="http://expressjs.com/">express</a> and <a href="http://socket.io/">socket.io</a>.
+Those messages are sent to the front end nodes using Windows Azure Service Bus.
+The front end nodes are running node.js with express and socket.io.
 ---

 <p><a href="http://wazstagram.azurewebsites.net/"><img alt="WAZSTAGRAM" src="/images/2013/01/waz-screenshot.png" title="View the Demo"/></a>
 </p>